askowno/INV_terr/README.md

 ------------------------------------------------------------------------

-### 1. Workflow for using NIAPS 2023 data in RLE assessments for Criterion D3
+### 1. Workflow for using NIAPS 2023 data in RLE assessments for Criterion B and D

 [Workflow for NIAPS (Invasives_niaps.qmd)](Invasives_niaps.qmd)